meerabsaif/R-ShinyApp-Development/README.md

 - Adding widgets to the Apps
 - Simple apps like: calculator, time tracker
 - Simple App for Multiple Sequence Alignment
+- Ehanced version of MSA App with more features